 While we support carbon offset projects, we accept that offsetting isn’t really enough anymore.
 We’ve been carbon neutral since 2010, but in 2019 our mission shifted to being climate positive in 2020.
 This means we’ve committed to removing more carbon from the atmosphere than we create.

 3. We planted over 88,000 trees

-In December 2019, we launched a subscription service – a partnership between Offset Earth, Peregrine’s sister company Intrepid Travel and our not-for-profit The Intrepid Foundation – to offer customers a way to offset their own carbon emissions.
+In December 2019, we launched a subscription service – a partnership between Ecologi, Peregrine’s sister company Intrepid Travel and our not-for-profit The Intrepid Foundation – to offer customers a way to offset their own carbon emissions.

 Under the initiative, every tree planted is matched by The Intrepid Foundation – tree-for-tree – through our partner Eden Reforestation Projects, in collaboration with the local community.
 Trees are planted in Kenya’s Kijabe Forest, a former eucalyptus plantation that was deforested more than 15 years ago to make room for non-native species and has remained deforested ever since.